AbsaOSS/springdoc-openapi-scala/README.md

 - all parameters of a `case class` that have a type different from `Option` are marked as required
 - Spring endpoints returning Unit are "No Content"
 - support for basic Scala collections (`Map`, `Seq`, `Set`, `Array`) as types of `case class` parameters
+- only top-level case classes need to be registered, child case classes are then recursively registered

 ## Usage